smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 ### Compared to the current implementation in the RC feature branch, the following sub-features are removed/changed/added

-- Remove the concept and the usage of resource zones, including the resource policy of equipment configuration.
+- Remove the concept and the usage of resource zones, including the equipment configuration resource policy.
 The lack of zones and ID schemes implies that all RC modules belongs to 1 zone.
-- Remove the concept and implementation of device location (device is in one of the zones)
+- Remove the concept and implementation of device location.
-- Remove the concept and implementation of driver vs passenger device, and only allow one RC device
+- Remove the concept and implementation of driver vs passenger device, and only allow one RC device.
 - Continue group available controllable items into RC modules by functionality.
 Each module can have a short friendly name.
-However, this name shall not be used to parse and id a module by mobile apps.
+However, this name shall not be used to parse and identify a module by mobile apps.
 It is just a friendly name.
 This proposal does not define how to ID a resource if there are multiple resource of the same type.
 This leaves the room for later zone related proposal to address the issue of how to identify of a RC module.
 - Provide new RemoteControlCapabilities data structure, which includes specific controllable items in each module
 - Add NONE to defrost zone.
 - Remove ModuleDescription, since it (zone+moduleType) is the identification of a module.